 Encorė Skin Cancer Clinic is a specialist Dermatologist clinic

-The Encorė Skin Cancer Clinic (formerly known as the Christchurch Skin Cancer Clinic) is run by experienced Dermatologists and Dermatological surgeons Dr. Grant Bellaney and Dr Mairi-Clare Ferguson.
+The Encorė Skin Cancer Clinic (formerly known as the Christchurch Skin Cancer Clinic) is run by experienced Dermatologists and Dermatological surgeon Dr. Grant Bellaney.

 Dr Grant Bellaney has been diagnosing and treating skin cancers for over 20 years and has removed well in excess of 15,000 skin cancers.
 He also has a special interest in skin and fat surgery.

 Dr Bellaney graduated from Auckland Medical School, New Zealand in 1987.
 He completed his initial Specialist Dermatology training in Auckland.
 This was followed by a year of training at London’s prestigious St. Johns Institute of Dermatology and a further year’s procedural fellowship at Oxford, from 1994 to 1995 where he completed his Mohs Surgical Fellowship.